Nev1976/mindful-harbor-mobile/mobile/README.md

-# Mindful Moments - Mobile App
+# Mindful Harbor - Mobile App

-This is the React Native mobile version of the Mindful Moments mindfulness and wellness app, built for iOS and Android app stores.
+This is the React Native mobile version of the Mindful Harbor mindfulness and wellness app, built for iOS and Android app stores.

 ## Features